Engineering spectro-temporal light states with physics-embedded deep learning: P-CNN framework via the nonlinear optical platform

-Typically, the dynamics of SC generation are resolved through numerical simulations based on Eq.~\ref{E-1}.
-However, such simulations are computationally intensive and highly sensitive to various parameters, including the energy and spectro-temporal details of the realistic input pulse shape $A_{in}(t)$, which are often derived experimentally \cite{Sell2009OE}.
-Machine learning algorithms present a promising alternative by simplifying this complex nonlinear system into a manageable linear representation.
-A convolutional neural network (CNN) can efficiently map the initial input field to the desired SC output parameters, expressed as:
+Typically, the dynamics of SC generation is resolved through numerical simulations based on Eq.~\ref{E-1}.
+However, such simulations are computationally intensive and highly sensitive to the aforementioned parameters and the shape of the input pulse \(A_\text{in}(t)\), which are often derived experimentally \cite{Sell2009OE}.
+Each initial condition defines a unique SC output through a nonlinear mapping process.
+Since the input temporal field is generally defined in the spectral domain via the Fourier transform \(\mathcal{F}\), it can be expressed as \({A}_{\text{in}}(t) = \mathcal{F}^{-1}\left[\tilde A_{\text{in}}(\omega)\exp\left(i\Phi(\omega)\right)\right]\), where \(\tilde A_{\text{in}}(\omega)\) and \(\Phi(\omega)\) denote the spectral amplitude and phase, respectively.
+Thus, direct observation of the spectral or temporal intensity \(\text{I[t},\omega\text{]}\) of the SC provides experimental access to the targeted parameter space of \(\Phi(\omega)\).

-where $\Phi(X)$ represents the spectral phase of the input field, and $I(Y)$ corresponds to the output parameters, such as spectral intensity $I(\omega)$ or temporal intensity $I(t)$.
-The P-CNN thus establishes a mapping between these parameter spaces via a nonlinear transformation $\theta$, as illustrated in Fig.~\ref{F1}(b).
-The success of this mapping hinges on the CNN's ability to robustly identify optimal solutions despite the SC process’s extreme sensitivity to input conditions.

-The $\mathbb{P-CNN}$ framework integrates physical principles into a CNN, enabling robust determination of $\theta$. \Blue{The training process begins with Latin Hypercube Sampling (LHS) \cite{mckay2000comparison} to scan the parameter space ${X_n}$ and generate diverse random phase profiles $\Phi(\omega)$, in which ${X_n}$ repents the dispersion distance (see \textbf{supplementary -2 } for details). }To address the sensitivity of direct training on such profiles \cite{zuo2022deep}, we reconstruct the pulse field $A_{in}(t)$ using complex spectral amplitude data retrieved from a Second-Harmonic-Generation Frequency-Resolved Optical Gating (SHG-FROG) setup.
-The Wigner function, which represents the pulse in the chronocyclic domain \cite{walmsley2009characterization}, is then calculated:

-This transformation ensures a self-consistent representation of the pulse in both the time and frequency domains, as depicted in the `Physical Layer' of Fig.~\ref{F1}(b).
-The Wigner function is then fed into the CNN for training, with further details provided in \hyperref[sec:methods2]{\textbf{Methods-2: The Structure and Performance of Deep Learning Neural Networks}}.
-The physics-trained network not only embeds spectro-temporal correlations into the model but also transforms the nonlinear SC generation problem into a network presentation.
-This enables the efficient identification of inverse solutions for the desired SC state.

-We validated the performance of the trained P-CNN through simulations based on the GNLSE described in Eq.~\ref{E-1}.
-Figure~\ref{F1}(c) shows a linear regression analysis comparing the target SC, yielding a correlation factor $R = 0.97$ for the fitting line.
-For comparison, using the same input data, we trained an artificial neural network (ANN) with three hidden layers containing 200, 200, and 100 neurons, respectively, commonly used for SC simulations \cite{boscolo2020artificial, salmela2022feed}.
-The regression results, shown in Fig.~\ref{F1}(d), yield a correlation factor of $R \approx 0.91$.
-By interpreting $(1-R)$ as the fraction of uncompensated spectral correlations, the P-CNN demonstrates superior performance with a threefold reduction in sensitivity to nonlinear phase variations compared to the ANN.
-This improvement underscores the robustness of the physics-trained deep learning framework, forecasting significant speedups in achieving various target functions.